 There are so many gardening gadgets on the market now, many of which you definitely don’t need.
 But as a new gardener, there are a few tools that will make your life much easier.

-I remember how much fun my first year of gardening on my own was.
-And that’s what it is all about, right?
-It doesn’t really matter if your peonies bloom or they don’t, at the end of the day the joy of gardening is getting outside, putting on your favorite music (or enjoying peaceful silence) and getting to play in the dirt.
+That’s what it is all about, right?
+At the end of the day the joy of gardening is getting outside, putting on your favorite music (or enjoying peaceful silence) and getting to play in the dirt.
 And once you start gardening, most likely you won’t be able to stop.
 It’s a lifelong pastime that will follow you from apartment to home to wherever else you may land.